For Patients & Caregivers

 To treat depression

-Clinical studies produced conflicting results or were poorly designed, and one large study did not find benefit in major depressive disorder.
+Clinical studies produced conflicting results or were poorly designed.
 More studies are needed to evaluate this use.

 To treat hot flashes